phischa/Coderr_Backend/README.md

 cd coderr-backend

 #### 2. Create and activate virtual environment
-python -m venv venv
+python -m venv env

-#### 2.2 Activate virtual enviroment on Windows
+#### 2.1 Activate virtual enviroment on Windows
-venv\Scripts\activate
+env\Scripts\activate

-#### 2.2 Activate virtual enviroment on macOS/Linux
+#### 2.1 Activate virtual enviroment on macOS/Linux
-source venv/bin/activate
+source env/bin/activate

 #### 3. Install dependencies
 pip install -r requirements.txt

 #### 4. Environment Configuration
-Create a .env file in the project root: envSECRET_KEY=your-secret-key-here
+#### 4.1 Create a .env file
+In your project root directory (same folder as manage.py), create a new file called .env

+#### 4.2 Generate a SECRET_KEY
+Run this command in your terminal (with virtual environment activated): python -c "from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())" This will output a secret key like: django-insecure-abc123def456...

+#### 4.3 Add configuration to .env file
+Open the .env file you created and add these lines: envSECRET_KEY=your-generated-secret-key-here DEBUG=True

+**Example .env file:**
+envSECRET_KEY=django-insecure-abcd1234efgh5678ijkl9012mnop3456qrst7890uvwx
 DEBUG=True

+**Important Notes:**

+Replace your-generated-secret-key-here with the actual key generated in step 4.2 DEBUG=True enables development mode (never use this in production!)
+Do NOT commit the .env file to version control (it should be in your .gitignore)

 #### 5. Database Setup
 python manage.py makemigrations